1. Encourage the development of (something, especially something desirable). “the teacher’s task is to foster learning”

 - You purge/remove/sell/give away the book

 Makes sense right?
-You could even call it a ‘life cycle proces‘.
+You could even call it the ‘book life cycle proces‘.
 With one input and one output.

-But, some books you already own without wanting it first.
+HOWEVER!
+Some books you already own without wanting them first.
 Or, you can read the same book more than once.
 Or, you can give a book to a friend, and buy it again for yourself.
 Or, you can finish reading a book, that you lent — from a friend or library — so it is not on your shelf anymore.
 All of these things happen.
-So these ‘life cycle’ actions are not a chronological fixed start-to-end tollgate process, it’s continuous and messy.
+So actually the ‘life cycle’ actions are not a chronological fixed start-to-end tollgate process, it’s continuous and messy.

-With this log I can keep track of books even after I got rid of them (because selling/purging is just one action).
-So I don’t lose the log history of a book.
+With this log I can keep track of books even after I got rid of them (because selling/purging is just one of the action for a book).
+This is important because this way I don’t lose the log history of a book.

-And I can also add books to my wanted list even if have owned them before (maybe I gave them away etc.).
+Also I can add books to my wanted list even if I have owned them before (maybe I gave them away etc.).
 And I can start/finish reading the same book more than once.
-It doesn’t matter, it is just a log entry.
+It doesn’t matter, because it is just a log entry.

 - Books I want

 - Books I have read